MPIIComputationalEpigenetics/DeepBlueR/README.md

 # DeepBlue Epigenomic Data Server - R
 *April 6, 2016*

+## Remember that it is in progress work.
+Bugs and changes may and will happen!

 ##  Installation and set up
 `DeepBlue-R` can be directly installed from [github](https://github.com/MPIIComputationalEpigenetics//DeepBlue-R)
 ```{r eval=FALSE}